shelleyolivia/learn-tutorials/near/stake_project/8-stake-pool-contract.md

 2. Show you how to deploy and use the STAKE pool contract as a **Validator**
 3. Show you how to use the STAKE pool contract as a **Staker**

-> "Stakers" are the delegators ... to me "Stakers" sounds better "delegators"
+> "Stakers" are the delegators ... to me "Stakers" sounds better than "delegators"

 # OysterPack SMART STAKE Benefits

 Today there only lives a single staking pool contract in the NEAR wild.
 All validators on mainnet are using the [staking pool](https://github.com/near/core-contracts/tree/master/staking-pool) built by the NEAR core DEV team to bootstrap staking on NEAR's PoS blockchain.
 Staking on NEAR is permissionless, which enables staking to evolve.
 This illustrates the power and beauty of decentralization on the blockchain.
 There is nothing stopping any person with new ideas to build and create on the blockchain.
 The current staking pool on NEAR works, but there's always room for improvement - I call it the _"first generation"_ staking pool.
 Here's the list of improvements for the **"next generation"** **OysterPack SMART STAKE Pool** and how it compares to the first generation staking pool:

-## Locked staked NEAR is made mobile through **STAKE fungible tokens** provided by the STAKE pool
+Locked staked NEAR is made mobile through **STAKE fungible tokens** provided by the STAKE pool

 This enables staked NEAR value to be transferred while still being staked.
 This opens the door to many new DeFi use cases for staked NEAR.

-## Staking Done Right - Maximizing Yield
+# Staking Done Right - Maximizing Yield

 The first generation staking pool will only stake deposited funds and restake earnings once every epoch.
 Earnings are composed of staking rewards plus any contract rewards earned from transaction gas fees.
 Because earnings are only restaked once per epoch, you lose some potential yield from less compounding.
 The compounding yield opportunity is lost for earnings outside staking rewards because the NEAR protocol only issues staking rewards once per epoch.
 Thus, today some yield is left on the table for contract earnings received from transaction gas fees, which impacts long term stakers the most because of less compounding.
 The next generation STAKE pool maximizes yield by checking for earnings in each pool transaction and restakes earnings as soon as they are received to maximize the power of the compounding yield effect.

-## Unstaking Done Right
+# Unstaking Done Right

 The following 2 improvements enable accounts to withdraw unstaked NEAR sooner: